Windower/Lua/addons/pointwatch/ReadMe.txt

 * cp.total                = Total Capacity Points gained since the last time the addon was loaded (number)
 * cp.tnjp                 = Similar to a "To Next Level", but this value is always 30,000 because that's always the number of CPs per job point.
 * cp.number_of_job_points = Number of job points you currently have on your current job.

+* ep.current              = Current Exemplar Points
+* ep.rate                 = Current Exemplar Points gain rate per hour.
+This is calculated over a 10 minute window and requires at least two gains within the window.
+* ep.tnml                 = Required Exemplar Points for your next Master Level

 * sparks.current          = Current number of RoE Sparks (number between 0 and 50,000)
 * sparks.maximum          = Maximum number of RoE Sparks (always 50,000)